 Key features

-• Advanced analytics: Features a detailed dashboard providing insights such as user sentiment analysis.
+- Advanced analytics: Features a detailed dashboard that provides insights, including user sentiment analysis.

 5. Microsoft Azure Bot Service